cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 items with other structures are invalid.

-An example of a decimal fraction is that the number 273.15 could be represented as 0b110_00100 (major type of 6 for the tag, additional information of 4 for the number of tag), followed by 0b100_00010 (major type of 4 for the array, additional information of 2 for the length of the array), followed by 0b001_00001 (major type of 1 for the first integer, additional information of 1 for the value of -2), followed by
+An example of a decimal fraction is that the number 273.15 could be represented as 0b110_00100 (major type of 6 for tag, additional information of 4 for the tag number), followed by 0b100_00010 (major type of 4 for the array, additional information of 2 for the length of the array), followed by 0b001_00001 (major type of 1 for the first integer, additional information of 1 for the value of -2), followed by